qmk/qmk_firmware/docs/platformdev_selecting_arm_mcu.md

 ## Adding support for a new MCU Family :id=add-new-mcu-family

-As stated earlier, in order for a new MCU family to be supported by QMK, this needs to be upstreamed into ChibiOS-Contrib before QMK will consider accepting boards using the new MCU family.
+As stated earlier, in order for a new MCU family to be supported by QMK, it needs to be upstreamed into ChibiOS-Contrib before QMK will consider accepting boards using it.
 The same principle applies for development -- you're best approaching the ChibiOS-Contrib maintainers to get a bit more of an idea on what's involved with upstreaming your contribution.